Documentation Index

 1. Build the portfolio snapshot

 Start with token balances, NFT balances, and the latest transactions for a wallet address.
-That gives you the minimum useful wallet experience.
+That gives you the minimum useful wallet experience.2.
+Add valuation and metadata

 3. Layer in account activity